WRU boss Walker expresses remorse over scandal

 "What we're looking to do now is to improve and get back a semblance of credibility as we realise that it is now at an all-time low."

+Another former employee claimed to have heard a racist term used in a work meeting.

+Walker has admitted Welsh rugby was facing an "existential crisis" and the WRU needed to do "much better".

-He said moves were underway to "reform" the union, starting with a taskforce which will probe the culture within the union.
+Moves are under way to "reform", he said, starting with an independent taskforce which will probe the culture within the union.

 Chairman Ieuan Evans is also to be questioned in the Senedd on Thursday, 2 February about the accusations against the governing body.

-Walker said: "We've made improvements in the recent past, but we recognise we've got to move further, faster and that's why Ieuan Evans will be asking for outside help with the taskforce.
+Walker said: "We've made improvements in the recent past, but we recognise we've got to move further, faster and that's why Ieuan Evans has asked for outside help with the taskforce.

-"There's a desire and commitment within the [WRU] to get better and we will implement all the recommendations that comes out of that task force."
+"There's a desire and commitment within the [WRU] to get better and we will implement all the recommendations that comes out of that taskforce."

-Walker insisted the WRU would open their "doors and books" to the task force.
+Walker said talks were starting this week with Sport Wales over the taskforce and insisted the WRU would open its "doors and books" to the probe.

-He added: "We have to learn from this and that's why we are bringing in outside experts to help us do so."
+He added: "As a matter of urgency, we have to learn from this and that's why we are bringing in outside experts to help us do so.
+You've got to listen, then you've got to hear and then we've got to implement."

+Phillips quit just five days after saying he remained the best person to lead the WRU.

+However he faced mounting pressure to step down from all four regions, players and politicians while major sponsors also expressed concern over the allegations.

 Have you been affected by the issues raised in this story?
 Share your experiences by emailing haveyoursay@bbc.co.uk.